I'm a freelance writer and editor, blooming in the desert with my husband, son, two dogs, two cats and several plants.

 Preparing for Maternity Leave

-Check with your company’s HR department early on to see what’s available in terms of pay: PTO/Vacation days, short term disability, etc.
+- Check with your company’s HR department early on to see what’s available in terms of pay: PTO/Vacation days for you and (possibly) your spouse, short-term disability.

 A Note on Postpartum Depression